 As a result, it starts to affect every aspect of a patient’s life, including both their emotional and physical health, explains the American College of Cardiology.
-The problem is, not everyone experiences AFib the same way.
+The problem is, that not everyone experiences AFib the same way.
 That’s why it’s important to take a look at other experiences and learn more about the condition.

 What Does AFib Feel Like?

-There are a lot of people who wonder what does AFib feels like.
+There are a lot of people who wonder what AFib feels like.
 The truth is that AFib is different for everyone.